 - Nursery School — Is it time for your toddler to get their first school experience?
 The Y has more than 40 years of experience operating quality Nursery School programs in Manhattan.
 Learn about the CO-OP Nursery School at the West Side Y, or the Early Childhood Center at the Vanderbilt Y.

 - Universal Pre-K — YMCA Early Childhood Centers offer a free Universal Pre-Kindergarten program for four-year-olds.
 UPK places its focus on the healthy development of the whole child by providing a safe, happy, nurturing environment where children are intellectually, socially and physically stimulated while participating in fun activities.
 The curriculum is based on learning centers and a theme-based approach to learning.
 Each classroom is equipped with Listening, Block, Math/Science Library, Computer, Dramatic Play, Art, and Sand & Water Centers.Universal Pre-Kindergarten is a partnership with the New York City Department of Education and is licensed by the NYC Department of Health and Mental Hygiene.
-UPK runs Monday-Friday for 2.5 hours, in an AM or PM session.
+UPK runs Monday through Friday from 8:30 am to 2:50 pm.
 The child must be born in 2008 and be toilet trained.
-The program is available at the following Y locations: Broadway, Cross Island, Flatbush, Flushing, Long Island City, and South Shore.
+The program is available at the following Y locations: Broadway, Cross Island, Flushing(All day program), Long Island City, Ridgewood, and South Shore.
 Click on the location you are interested in and reach out to the Youth & Family Director to apply for the Universal Pre-K program.

 Questions about how to register for programs?
 View Program Registration FAQs